 Pipe & cable covers are easy to install over wood, steel, and concrete.
 Follow the steps below for the appropriate substrate and method.

 - Prior to drilling, determine placement for the cover.

-- Do your covers have pre-drilled holes?
-Then skip to STEP #7.
+- If your covers have pre-drilled holes, skip to step #7.

 - We recommend that pre-drilled holes be at least 1” in from the edge of the covers to avoid fracturing the fiberglass.

-- (Pilot Holes) - Place a marking device in the pre-drilled hole and mark the substrate accordingly.
+- To create pilot holes, place a marking device in the pre-drilled hole and mark the substrate accordingly.

 - Now drill the pilot holes into the marked area on the substrate to the appropriate depth indicated in the pilot hole depth instructions.

 - Drill to the depth of the plastic sleeve used with the masonry fastener.
 NOTE: If using Tapcon®, follow the manufacturer’s recommended instructions.

 - Drill all the way through the steel or as deep as possible.